Towards all-order factorization of QED amplitudes at next-to-leading power: Introduction

 In order to set the stage for the development of a factorization theorem for the radiative amplitude ${\cal M}_{n+1}^{\rm NLP}$ in \eq{softexpansion}, let us recall in more detail where the original LBK theorem fails.
 Within the latter treatment, one separates the radiative amplitude in two contributions: one in which the radiation is emitted from the external legs, plus another in which the radiation is emitted from a particle within the hard scattering kernel.
 Schematically this is written as \be _{n+1} = {\cal M}_{n+1}^{\rm ext} + {\cal M}_{n+1}^{\rm int}\,, \ee where the two terms are represented in figure \ref{fig:LBK}.
 The amplitude ${\cal M}_{n+1}^{\rm int}$ can be obtained by means of the Ward identity from ${\cal M}_{n+1}^{\rm ext}$.
-Concerning the amplitude involving an emission from the external legs, consider as an example the emission from an outgoing fermion $i$: in this case ${\cal M}_{n+1}^{\rm ext}$ takes the form \be _{n+1}^{\rm ext} = \bar u(p_i) (i e q_i \gamma^{\mu}) \, \frac{i(\slashed{p}_i+\slashed{k}+m)}{(p_i+k)^2 - m^2} \, {\cal M}_n(p_1,\ldots, p_i+k, \ldots p_n)\,, \ee where ${\cal M}_n$ represents the elastic amplitude (stripped off the spinor $\bar{u}(p_i)$).
+Concerning the amplitude involving an emission from the external legs, consider as an example the emission from an outgoing fermion $i$: in this case ${\cal M}_{n+1}^{\rm ext}$ takes the form

+where ${\cal M}_n$ represents the elastic amplitude (stripped off the spinor $\bar{u}(p_i)$).
 Within the LBK theorem, one expands the amplitude in the soft momentum $k$.
 As discussed, this expansion gives correct results only in the regime $p_i\cdot k/Q \ll m^2/Q$.
 But for parametrically small masses $m^2/Q < p_i\cdot k/Q <m$, naively expanding the elastic amplitude in the soft momentum $k$ misses a contribution in which the soft photon is emitted from internal particles collinear to the external leg, which is thus included neither in ${\cal M}_{n+1}^{\rm ext}$, nor in ${\cal M}_{n+1}^{\rm int}$.